aubreywullschleger/js-algo-ds/big-o/intro.md

     - Note:
       - constants don't matter, ex: O(2n) --> O(n), O(500) --> O(1), O(13n^2) --> O(n^2)
       - smaller terms don't matter, ex: O(n + 10) --> O(n), O(1000n + 50) --> O(n), O(n^2 + 5n + 8) --> O(n^2)

+Space Complexity
+- __space complexity__: analyzing the space that an algorithm takes up as the inputs increase; how much additional memory do we need to allocat in order to run the code in our algorithm?
+  - (not sure what name there is for this space complexity, but) as n grows we assume the inputs grow (we will not focus on this one)
+  - __auxiliary space complexity__: refers to space required by the algorithm, not including space taken up by the inputs (we will focus on this one, which focuses on what is happening inside the algorithm)

+- Rules of thumb:
+  1. most primitives (bools, nums, undefined, null) are constant space
+  2. Strings require O(n) space (where n is the string length)
+  3. reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects)
+   - though for a function that loops through an array, keeps track of a total variable and adds each number in the array to the total would have O(1) space complexity, constant (as the only space would be the total and the loop start, so 2 constants)